 We assess the snow products against four different OIB snow depth products.
-We first compare OIB and snow products after gridding both to a common $100 \times 100 \ km$ grid and by evaluating the monthly averages in 2014 and 2015.
-Results are shown in Figure 10 and Table 2.
-Taking the quicklook product as an example, there are on average 1,300 OIB 40 m mean measurement 430 samples per grid cell.
+We first compare OIB and snow products after gridding both to a common 100×100 km grid and by evaluating the monthly averages in 2014 and 2015.
+Results are shown in Fig. 12 and Table 2.
+Taking the quicklook product as an example, there are on average 1300 OIB 40 m mean measurement samples per grid cell.
 It should be noted that snow depths from DuST, PMW Bremen and DMI are directly fitted against OIB snow depths, and as a result, these data show significantly correlations (over 0.36 for PMW DMI) with OIB as shown in Table 2.
 Therefore, we do not consider this a suitable validation (or comparison) for these products.
-For the PMW DMI product, however, OIB data from the period from March 2014-2015 was not used during model development, and hence we have more confidence in the high correlation observed.
-Except for NESOSIM and UW, the other reanalysis-based products are also to 435 some extent indirectly tuned by OIB snow depths in some years.
+For the PMW DMI product, however, OIB data from the period from March 2014-2015 were not used during model development, and hence we have more confidence in the high correlation observed.
+Except for NESOSIM and UW, the other reanalysis-based products are also to some extent indirectly tuned by OIB snow depths in some years.
 Overall, all products show reasonably high correlations with the different OIB snow estimates except for UW, which only shows a slight correlation with some versions of the OIB data.